koutakou/NymQuest/docs/technical/message_pacing.md

 ## Performance Considerations

-- **Default Settings**: Both client and server pacing are disabled by default to maintain game responsiveness
+- **Default Settings**: Both client and server pacing are enabled by default to provide comprehensive privacy protection
 - **Recommended Usage**: Enable pacing when enhanced privacy is needed or when playing in potentially hostile network environments
 - **Latency Impact**: Higher pacing intervals increase overall latency and may impact game responsiveness
 - **Balanced Configuration**: The default 100ms interval provides a good balance between privacy and usability